 Long-Term Target by 2025 Medium-Term Target by 2015 Immediate Actions Country Priority Conservation Area (PCA)/ Corridor (CR) Cross-Reference 4.
 Representative forests in the Kura- 4.1.
 An additional 5,000 ha of forests and open 4.1.1.
 Improve management of Garayazy Strict Nature Reserve Azerbaijan PCA 28 Freshwater 4.1.3 Araz (Araks) Lowlands and Iori Basin are woodlands are protected in the Kura-Araz (Araks) Lowlands and lori basin and 4.1.2.
-Develop management plan and infrastructure of Eldar Pine Strict Nature Reserve Azerbaijan PCA 22 Freshwater 4.1.3 conserved in protected areas of various types 0 4.1.3.
+Develop management plan and infrastructure of Eldar Pine Strict Nature Reserve Azerbaijan PCA 22 Freshwater 4.1.3 conserved in protected areas of various types conservation in 50,000 ha of existing reserves is improved 4.1.3.
 Improve conservation and management of four sanctuaries in floodplain forests of Eastern Georgia Georgia PCA 22 Freshwater 4.1.3 4.1.4.
-Create additional protected areas and connecting corridors as needed in coordination with freshwater conservation plan Azerbaijan Georgia Selected PCA and CR Freshwater 4.1 4.2.1.
-Create a transboundary protected area in floodplain forests of the Kura River Valley (Gardabani Sanctuary in Georgia and Garayazy Nature Reserve and Garayazy-Agstafa Sanctuary in Azerbaijan) Azerbaijan Georgia PCA 28 Freshwater 4.1 4.3.
-Public support for the Kura-Araz (Araks) Lowlands and lori Basin is evidenced by a decrease in poaching and illegal logging 4.2.2.
-Establish transboundary cooperation in Iori River Basin (Eldar Pine Strict Nature Reserve, Azerbaijan, and Chachuna Sanctuary, Georgia) Azerbaijan Georgia PCA 22 Freshwater 4.1.3 Focal species 4.1.4 Kura-Araz (Araks) Lowlands 4.3.1.
-Work with local communities to build support for protected areas Azerbaijan Georgia PCA 22, 28 Freshwater 1.4.1 High mountain 2.4.1 in poaching and illegal 4.3.2.
+Create additional protected areas and connecting corridors as needed in coordination with freshwater conservation plan Azerbaijan Georgia Selected PCA and CR Freshwater 4.1 4.2 Transboundary initiatives for conservation of forests in the Kura- Araz (Araks) Lowlands and lori Basin are in place 4.2.1.
+Create a transboundary protected area in floodplain forests of the Kura River Valley (Gardabani Sanctuary in Georgia and Garayazy Nature Reserve and Garayazy-Agstafa Sanctuary in Azerbaijan) Azerbaijan Georgia PCA 28 Freshwater 4.1 4.2.2.
+Establish transboundary cooperation in Iori River Basin (Eldar Pine Strict Nature Reserve, Azerbaijan, and Chachuna Sanctuary, Georgia) Azerbaijan Georgia PCA 22 Freshwater 4.1.3 Focal species 4.1.4 4.3.
+Public support for the Kura-Araz (Araks) Lowlands and lori Basin 4.3.1.
+Work with local communities to build support for protected areas Azerbaijan Georgia PCA 22, 28 Freshwater 1.4.1 High mountain 2.4.1 is evidenced by a decrease in poaching and illegal logging 4.3.2.
 Publish informational materials to distribute in local communities and to visitors Azerbaijan Georgia PCA 22, 28 Freshwater